datalogism/Kastor/corese/readMe.md

 ```
 6- The KB endpoint is now accesible via  'http://localhost:8080/sparql'

-## Loading the distilled KB of the experiments
+## Loading a distilled KB

-To load the KB resulting from our experiment, please first load the [Kastor datadump available on Zenodo](https://zenodo.org/records/14382674):
+To load a KB resulting from our experiment, as for example the [Kastor datadump available on Zenodo](https://zenodo.org/records/14382674):
 ```
 tdbloader --loc /path/for/database ...input files ...
 ```